botmasterai/botmaster/documentation_website/content/working-with-botmaster/botmaster-basics.md

 Standardization is at the heart of Botmaster.
 The framework was really created for that purpose.
 This means that messages coming from any platform have to have the same format.

-In order to do that, the Facebook Messenger message format was chosen and adopted.
-This means that when your botmaster object receives an 'update' event from anywhere (twitter, telegram or Messenger as of this writing), you can be sure that it will be of the same format as a similar message that would come from Messenger.
+In order to do that, the **Facebook Messenger message format** was chosen and adopted.
+This means that when your botmaster object receives an 'update' event from anywhere, you can be sure that it will be of the same format as a similar message that would come from Facebook Messenger.

 ### Incoming update

 Typically, it would look something like this for a message with an image attachment.
-Independant of what platform the message comes from:
+Independent of what platform the message comes from:

 ```js
 {